sujanbudathoki/sujanbudathoki/README.md

-- 🔭 I’m currently working on Mediflow Pvt ltd .
+- 🔭 I’m currently working on Mediflow Solutions Pvt ltd .
 - 🌱 I’m currently learning .net core and angular.
 - 📫 How to reach me: twitter (@sujanbudathoki1)
 - 😄 Pronouns: You